Burke & Hare’s Last Victim | The Last Days of Margaret Docherty

 For God’s sake get the police, there’s murder here!

-Mary was never to stir again for while she lay unconscious on the floor, Burke and Hare put their murder method into action and took the opportunity to dispatch her.
+Margaret was never to stir again for while she lay unconscious on the floor, Burke and Hare put their murder method into action and took the opportunity to dispatch her.

 Finding The Body Of Margaret Docherty